✖️ Product Rule Calculator

 🎓

-Professor's Note: In a first-year calculus exam, you may be asked to prove the product rule from first principles.
-Memorise the "add and subtract f(x)·g(x+Δx)" step — it is the single non-obvious move the entire proof depends on.
-Everything before and after it follows mechanically from the definition.
+Professor's Note: Memorise the "add and subtract f(x)·g(x+Δx)" step — it is the single non-obvious move the entire proof depends on.
+Everything else follows mechanically from the definition.

 Product Rule with Specific Function Types